Sharp Edge Test Equipment

-ED&D safety edge testers support repeatable evaluation of accessible sharp edges and accessible sharp points in toys, consumer products, and equipment safety programs.
-This product family includes the SPT-1000 Sharp Point Tester for Toys, SET-2000 Automated Sharp Edge Tester for Toys, SET-50 Sharp Edge Tester, and TC-3 Sharp Edge Accessory Kit for test workflows associated with 16 CFR 1500.48, 16 CFR 1500.49, ASTM F963, UL 1439, and legacy IEC 60950 / EN 60950 style equipment evaluations.
+ED&D sharp edge test equipment is used for evaluation of accessible sharp edges in toys, consumer products, and equipment safety programs.
+This product family includes the SET-2000 Sharp Edge Tester, SET-50 Sharp Edge Tester, and TC-3 Sharp Edge Accessory Kit for workflows associated with 16 CFR 1500.49, ASTM F963, UL 1439, and legacy IEC 60950 / EN 60950 equipment evaluations.

 Request Safety Edge Testing Equipment

-Safety edge testers are used when a product includes an accessible edge or accessible point that may present a laceration or puncture hazard during normal use, foreseeable handling, or post-abuse evaluation.
-In toy and consumer product testing, these tools help determine whether a feature is merely narrow or pointed, or whether it crosses into a hazard condition under the defined method.
+Sharp edge testers are used when a product includes an accessible edge that may present a laceration hazard during normal use, foreseeable handling, or post-abuse evaluation.
+In toy and consumer product testing, these tools are used to determine whether an accessible edge produces a hazardous result under the applicable method.

-ED&D’s safety edge tester family includes dedicated tools for both sharp point evaluation and sharp edge evaluation.
-The sharp point tester is used where point penetration into the defined opening determines the hazard indication.
-The sharp edge testers use standardized tape interaction to determine whether an edge is sufficiently sharp to damage the indicator media under the method.
-Accessory tape caps support repeatable ongoing use of the tape-based sharp edge tester platform.
+ED&D’s sharp edge tester family includes handheld and laboratory equipment for accessible sharp edge evaluation.
+These testers use standardized indicator-media interaction to determine whether an edge is sufficiently sharp to damage the specified media under the method.
+Replacement tape caps are available for the SET-50 Sharp Edge Tester.

-These tools are positioned for product safety workflows associated with 16 CFR 1500.48, 16 CFR 1500.49, ASTM F963, UL 1439, and legacy IEC 60950 / EN 60950 equipment evaluations where accessible sharp edges remain part of the construction review.
+These tools are used for product safety workflows associated with 16 CFR 1500.49, ASTM F963, UL 1439, and legacy IEC 60950 / EN 60950 equipment evaluations where accessible sharp edges remain part of the construction review.
 Final applicability still depends on the exact product type, age grading, accessibility determination, and the governing clause or regulation.

-Important standards note: sharp point and sharp edge tools do not replace the governing method.
-Product accessibility, use-and-abuse conditioning where required, functional sharp edge or functional sharp point exceptions, and the exact regulatory or standards context all matter to the final compliance determination.
+Important standards note: sharp edge testers do not replace the governing method.
+Product accessibility, use-and-abuse conditioning where required, functional sharp edge exceptions, and the exact regulatory or standards context all matter to the final compliance determination.

 Sharp Edge Testing for Accessible Edge Hazards